 - And that the pain and suffering was caused by the breach of duty.
 This is known as causation

 Essentially, causation and breach of duty must be proven to claim compensation.
 That means, if a midwife was negligent but there was no adverse effect on mother or baby, then a claim wouldn’t be possible.
+To discuss midwife negligence claims with our specialists, why not call our claims line today?

 Midwife Birth Negligence Claim Statistics

 Over the coming sections, we’re going to look at different injuries that could be caused by obstetric negligence.
-Before we do, let’s look at some statistics regarding birth injuries cause by a midwife that could lead to a medical negligence claim.
+Before we do, let’s look at some statistics regarding birth injuries caused by a midwife that could lead to a medical negligence claim.

 At the Royal College of Midwives annual conference in 2009, the claims director for the NHS Litigation Authority (now NHS Resolution) suggested that nearly two thirds of all its compensation payments were due to obstetric claims.
 Those figures seem even higher when he went on to say that they made up about 20% of all claims they handled for the 2008-2009 period.